TALA sportswear: Sustainable sportswear from top to toe

 The future of TALA

 So, what does the future hold for TALA sportswear?
-Although the brand has started on a good foot, there's still a way to go and its ambitions are impressive.
+Although the brand has started on a good foot, it still has ways to go to achieve its truly impressive ambitions.

-It’s continuously investing in new ways to become a truly circular business, eliminating and minimising waste at every opportunity.
-It’s doing this by always keeping sustainability front of mind in all the decisions made.
+It’s continuously investing in new ways to become a genuinely circular business, eliminating and minimising waste at every opportunity.
+Sustainability is always at the forefront of all the decisions made.

 New packaging options are also on the horizon to further develop its sustainable polybags and paper packaging range.

 In short, TALA is headed in the right direction.
-As long as it keeps carrying on the same path and always prioritising the planet over popularity, the brand can change the perception of fashion for good.
+If it keeps on the same path and prioritises the planet over popularity, the brand can change the perception of fashion for good.

 Sustainable sportswear is growing